The Cycle Counts of Graphs: Proof of Theorem

 The single-ear extensions of $\Theta_4'$ have either 10 or 11 cycles, and adding another ear will yield either 15, 17, or 20 cycles (see Figure 4), and hence 13 cycles are never achieved in this case.

 The construction in Section~\ref{s:biguns} produces inseparable, planar cubic graphs for cycle counts not listed in~\cite{csw} (\cite[Sequence A184164]{oeis}), as we noted there.
 This leaves us with the counts listed in~\cite{csw} apart from 1, 2, 4, 5, 8, 9, 13, and 16.
-A computer search using NAUTY~\cite{nauty} found planar cubic graphs for these cases, with up to 14 vertices.
+A computer search using \texttt{plantri}~\cite{plantri} found planar cubic graphs for these cases, with up to 14 vertices.
+These can be found at~\cite{data}.
 An example which requires 14 vertices is shown in Figure~\ref{cubic68}.